The world of animal trainers is divided.

 We try to explain.
 We talk about facts.
 And often, our efforts are in vain.

-I can think of three reasons.
+I can think of at least three reasons.
 Let’s start with one that wasn’t discussed at the conference.

 I mentioned that animal welfare is potentially affected by training decisions.